All Products

 Note

-The number of VPC firewall instances created:
+The number of VPC firewall instances depends on your network architecture:

-• If your VPCs are connected using Express Connect, each pair of VPCs corresponds to one VPC firewall instance.
+• If your VPCs are connected by using Express Connect, each pair of VPCs corresponds to one VPC firewall instance.

 For more information, see VPC firewall.